johanley/postscript-notes/README.md

 * *"It is worthwhile to apply `bind` to any procedure that will be executed more than a few times."*

 For names that aren't operators, the exact same behaviour is implemented by replacing the name `blah` with `//blah`.
-Again, this doesn't immediately *execute* the name, it immediately *replaces* it with its value according to the current namespace (dictionary stack).
+Again, this doesn't immediately *execute* the name, it immediately *replaces* it with its value according to the current namespace (the dictionary stack).

-Local VM and Global VM:
+**Local VM and Global VM**:
 * the distinction was added in Level 2 of the language
 * global VM: stores things that exist for the full duration of your program
 * local VM: a kind of workspace in which each page creates its output *independently of the other pages*